-I was brought up and educated in Havant, Hampshire, right on the south coast of England.
+I was brought up and educated in Havant, Hampshire (as Lesley Smith), living right on the south coast of England.
 Because I was fortunate in having the opportunity at Havant Grammar School to study Latin (in the days when it was seen as an essential subject), I in turn became fascinated by archaeology.
 As a result, I went to the University of Bristol, where I gained a Bachelor of Arts honours degree in Archaeology, Ancient History and Latin, and later on a Master of Philosophy degree from the University of Surrey.

 At Bristol, I discovered the lure of field archaeology, initially spending many weeks of my vacation time on excavations in the city of Chichester in Sussex, with its wealth of Roman and Medieval remains.
 After Bristol, my first job was at Milton Keynes (where I met Roy), working as an assistant archaeologist on excavations in advance of building a new town.
 Like most jobs in archaeology then (and now), this was a temporary post and poorly paid, and Milton Keynes was a pretty desolate place at that time.
 Roy and I next moved to south London, where we worked together on the major excavation of a prehistoric settlement and Roman villa site at Beddington near Croydon.